gabrielAHN/citieslover-public/README.md

 # City Lover

-City Lover is a newsletter built from scrpaing a bunch of city centric articles, and formatting them into an html page.
+City Lover is a newsletter built from scraping a bunch of city centric articles, and formatting them into an html page.
 To see the real page visit **[City Lover](https://www.gabrielhn.com/topics/city/)**

 ##Use##
 ```